bahtiyartan/troia/docs/55Class.rst

 Basic Class Methods
 --------------------

-Classes has two predefined methods named _VARIABLES, _CONSTRUCTOR, this methods qare called when an variable definition command defines a new class instance.
+Classes has two predefined methods named _VARIABLES, _CONSTRUCTOR, this methods are called when an variable definition command defines a new class instance.
 They are also called "class initializer" methods and mostly like constructors on other object oriented programming languages.

 As a programming convention _VARIABLES method is used for defining members and other required variables and _CONSTRUCTOR method is used to build internal structures of class instance.
 But there is not a technical constraint to use them different purposes.
 Also it is possible to call function initializers manually but it is not a recommended.